Square’s global teams go remote with Slack

 As Covid-19 swept across the globe, mobile payment and merchant services company Square made a proactive move in early March to ensure the health of its employees and business.
-All employees were encouraged to work from home, and all scheduled group events would be cancelled for the foreseeable future.
+All employees were encouraged to work from home and all scheduled group events would be canceled for the foreseeable future.

 Building empathy and alignment across the globe with Slack

-Square team members across offices in the US, Canada, Japan, Australia, the United Kingdom and Ireland quickly adapted to daily huddle meetings in Slack and remote meetings via Google Hangouts.
+Square team members across offices in the U.S., Canada, Japan, Australia, the United Kingdom and Ireland quickly adapted to daily stand-ups in Slack and remote meetings via Google Hangouts.
 Each team in each office also has their own Slack channel for department-specific discussions.
 These dedicated channels ensure that everyone can asynchronously catch up, no matter where their office is located.

 In the

-#local-leads channel, for example, managers across the different functional areas in Australia can sync at a higher level and stay connected to ensure that executives in the US, and around the world, have a holistic understanding of what’s happening in the local market.
+#local-leads channel for example, managers across the different functional areas in Australia can sync at a higher level and stay connected to ensure executives in the U.S., and around the world, have a holistic understanding of what’s happening in the local market.

 Square adopts best practices with its remote workforce in Slack

-Walsh and other senior leaders in Square’s Australia team are prioritising how to use Slack to ‘alleviate pain points and ensure people have access to social channels and counselling as needed’.
+Walsh and other senior leaders in Square’s Australia team are prioritizing how to use Slack to “alleviate pain points and ensure people have access to social channels and counseling as needed.”

 Square’s newest Slack channels include: